xunilalala/hanime-auto-coins-plus/README.md

 After this we can include these headers in our request each time to make fake requests.

 # Legal
 I do not take any responsibility for this tool usage in the malicious purposes.
-It is free, open-source and provided AS-IS for everyone.
+It is free, open-source and provided AS-IS for everyone. <br>
 Any requests by Hanime.tv to take this down will be followed.

 # Credits